vaishunall/capstone-project/brainstorm.md

 **Things to do near me App** - Gets current location and provides a list of things to do nearby

+**Productivity App** - Contains a way to set a to do list, long term goals, short term goals, and shows your progress in organized ways

+**Tetris App** - Recreate the classic game of tetris!

 ## Top 2 Ideas
 Skincare Reminder App